 Taxpayers with income under certain income limits are permitted to make contributions to a Roth IRA.
 Unlike regular IRAs, where contributions are deductible and later distributions are taxable, contributions to Roth IRAs are not deductible and later “qualified” distributions are not taxable.
 Qualified distributions are distributions made five or more years after the Roth IRA is established, provided the distribution is made after the account owner is at least age 59½, has died or become disabled, or uses the money for a first-time home purchase, subject to a $10,000 lifetime cap.
 If the distribution is not qualified, a portion of the distribution may be included in gross income and may be subject to the 10% early withdrawal penalty.
 The penalty applies on the amount of the distribution that exceeds the taxpayer’s contributions to the Roth IRA.
 Roth IRAs are not subject to the MRD rules that apply to regular IRAs when the owner reaches age 70½.

-For 2016 and 2017, taxpayers can contribute up to $5,500 to a Roth IRA (as long as you have compensation for the year at least equal to the contributed amount).
+For 2017, taxpayers can contribute up to $5,500 to a Roth IRA (as long as you have compensation for the year at least equal to the contributed amount).
 Taxpayers age 50 or older can contribute an additional $1,000.
 Thus, the limit is $6,500 a year for people who will be age 50 (or older) in the applicable taxable year.
+The same contribution amounts apply for tax year 2018.
 However, the maximum contribution allowance must be reduced by any other contributions (deductible or nondeductible) the taxpayer makes to IRAs.

 The adjusted gross income limitation that prevented many taxpayers from converting traditional IRAs to Roth IRAs has been eliminated.